CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 ```bash
 module use /appl/soft/ai/singularity/modulefiles/
 ```

+### Installing your own software

+In many cases, our existing modules provide the right framework you need, but a few packages are missing.
+In this case you can often load the appropriate module and then [install additional packages for personal use with the `pip` package manager](../../apps/python.md#installing-python-packages-to-existing-modules).

+For more complex software requirements, we recommend using Singularity containers.
+These are similar to Docker containers, and are well supported in CSC's supercomputers, in fact many of our own modules are based on Singularity.
+See our [documentation on how to run Singularity containers](../../computing/containers/run-existing.md), and [how to create your own containers](../../computing/containers/creating.md).

+## Running GPU jobs

 To submit a job to the slurm queue using GPUs, you need to use the `gpu` partition on Puhti or `gpusmall` or `gpumedium` on Mahti, and also specify the